Can You Teach Your Baby to Sleep On The Go?

 • Add some on-the-go products to your arsenal.
 Snoozeshade sells a variety of items that can make it easier for babies to sleep while they’re out and about with mom, including car seats, strollers, and even Pack-n-Play covers.
 You will also want to consider a portable white noise machine such as the Yogasleep or Hatch.

 • Monitor how much sleep your baby is getting.
-Determine how much sleep your baby needs based on her age, and then make it a priority to see that she gets it.
+Determine how much sleep your baby needs based on her age.
+Then make it a priority to see that she gets it.
 In addition, watch for signs that your child isn’t getting enough sleep.
 If your baby shows any of these signs, make whatever changes you can to your schedule to help her get more rest.
 If you have a choice, attempt to have at least the first nap of the day at home as that is most often the most important.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.